 Swimming Pool & Sauna

-They have an indoor area with a hot water pool (which is powered by renewable energy from the nearby plant) which leads out.
+They have an indoor area with a hot water pool (which is powered by renewable energy from the nearby plant) that leads out.

 This is one of the most relaxing places to be after a long day at the slopes.

-The sauna is separated but you can get a ticket for both venues.
+The sauna is separate, but you can get a ticket for both venues.

 Apré Ski & skiing break fun